 Covid-19 has been slowing down progress on clean energy too, at least temporarily, by curbing investments and delaying the expansion of clean energy technologies.

-There has been some positive climate news: global energy-related CO2 emissions fell by 5.8%(opens in a new tab) in 2020, the largest ever decline in global CO2 emissions in history.
-But that’s only a short-term effect of lockdowns, not a sustained change.
-In fact, emissions are expected to rise by 4.8%(opens in a new tab) in 2021, the second highest rate in history, as the demand for coal, oil and gas rebounds with the economy.
+There was some positive climate news: global energy-related CO2 emissions fell by 5.8% in 2020, the largest ever decline in global CO2 emissions in history.
+But that was only a short-term effect of lockdowns, not a sustained change, as the demand for coal, oil and gas returned to almost pre-pandemic levels in 2021.

 The effects are felt unevenly across societies.